All Episodes

 We already knew that fact.

-You know, we know, for example, with Hillary Clinton's dirty dossier, uh, we know that they offered Christopher Steele in early October of 2016 a million dollars if he could corroborate it.
+You know, we know, for example, with Hillary Clinton's dirty dossier, we know that they offered Christopher Steele in early October of 2016 a million dollars if he could corroborate it.

-Uh and because he would have taken the million bucks and corroborated it for the FBI.
+We now know it was all unverifiable because he would have taken the million bucks and corroborated it for the FBI.

 He was the main source for Christopher Steele.